 Under the law, a person recognized as a polio victim who became disabled as a result of the polio is entitled to a lump-sum compensation as well as to a monthly pension or grant, in accordance with his disability percentage or percentage of mobility limitation.
 The compensation and pension do not affect the other benefits paid to polio victims.

 Please note: A person who was striken with polio abroad must submit a claim to the National Insurance Institute within a defined period of time as determined by law.
 For details, see the chapter "Those who became stricken with polio abroad".

-As of January 1, 1995, under the Israel Tinea Capitis Compensation Law, people (or their survivors) whose health was damaged as a result of radiation against ringworm, which was performed from January 1, 1946 to December 31, 1960, by an entity specified by the law, are entitled to payment.
-A victim is defined as someone who suffers from one of the diseases specified in the law, such as cancer in the area of the head and neck or leukemia, and is in Israel.
+As of January 1, 1995, under the Law for Compensation of Scalp Ringworm Victims, people (or their survivors) whose health was damaged as a result of radiation treatment against scalp ringworm, which was performed from January 1, 1946 to December 31, 1960, by an entity specified by the law, are entitled to a compensation.
+A victim is defined as someone who suffers from one of the diseases specified by the law, such as cancer in the area of the head and neck or leukemia, and is in Israel.

 The claim for payment should be submitted to the Ministry of Health, which determines entitlement to payment and notifies the claimant if his application has been approved or rejected.
 Therefore, questions regarding the claim, the medical committees or entitlement matters should be directed to the Ministry of Health.

 Payment is made by the National Insurance Institute, and therefore only questions regarding payments should be directed to the National Insurance Institute.